frsv/null_propagation_operator_js_pitch/PITCHME.md

 ## How it works? 🤔

 If the operand at the left-hand side of the `?.` operator evaluates to undefined or null, the expression evaluates to undefined.
-This concept is called _short-circuiting_ Otherwise the targeted property access, method or function call is triggered normally.
+This concept is called _short-circuiting_.
+Otherwise the targeted property access, method or function call is triggered normally.

 ---
 @title[Basic examples]